mwaylabs/The-M-Project-Sample-Apps/demoapp/README.md

 # My first The-M-Project 2.0 App from scratch

 In this tutorial we first build a very basic application.
-You will learn how to use The-M-Project.

-- The first step is to create the app and switch the content on a buttonpress with a transition
+- The first step is to create the app and switch the content on a button press/tap with a transition
-- Then you learn how to use models and collections and connect them with bikini
+- Then you learn how to use models and collections
+- Connect them with Bikini

 # Step 1 - Basic Sample App